Ethan Gutmann: 2018 Taipei mayoral election

 In the 2018 Taipei City mayoral election, there was a controversy regarding Gutmann's book and his statement in 2014.
-In a news conference in Taipei on 2 October, Gutmann was asked if he had changed his mind about Ko, in which he answered “yes”.
-Gutmann showed a group photograph of Ko attending a conference on Extracorporeal Membrane Oxygenation training in China and said Ko had told him he knew about organ harvesting of Falun Gong members in 2005, but Gutmann had discovered that the conference took place only three months before he interviewed Ko.
-“Dr. Ko did not say explicitly what he did in the mainland,” Gutmann said, adding that Ko did not tell him whether he was making money or arranging for patients to receive organ transplants in China.
-At the end of the news conference, Gutmann said he thought Ko was a liar.
-He was sued by Ko and was subpoenaed on October 5, 2018.
+Wu Hsiang-hui, a political pundit, claimed that Ko had known that many organs transplanted in China came from Falun Gong members.
+In a news conference in Taipei on 2 October 2018, Gutmann was asked if he thought Ko was a liar, to which he replied “yes”.
+The Taipei Times wrote, "Gutmann showed a group photograph of Ko attending a conference on Extracorporeal Membrane Oxygenation training in China and said Ko had told him he knew about organ harvesting of Falun Gong members in 2005, but Gutmann had discovered that the conference took place only three months before he interviewed Ko."

+In response, Ko said that Gutmann had already made a written statement in 2014 to clarify that Ko was not acting as an “organ broker” and that Ko was categorically not involved in purchasing organs.
+Ko sued Gutmann and Wu for defamation.
+The Taipei District Prosecutor's Office announced on 27 August 2020 that it would not prosecute due to insufficient evidence.
+Regarding the prosecutor's decision, Ko said, "[Gutmann] came to Taiwan, how is there no intention of committing [defamation]?"